Ukraine expected to give up land, some arms under US peace plan, sources say

 Another European diplomat said the suggestion that Ukraine cut its army seemed like a Russian demand rather than a serious proposal.

-A US delegation led by Army Secretary Dan Driscoll is in Kyiv on a “fact-finding mission”, the US embassy in Kyiv said.
-Army chief of staff Gen Randy George is also in the delegation and he and Driscoll will meet Zelensky on Thursday, a person familiar with the matter said.
+A US delegation led by army secretary Dan Driscoll is in Kyiv on a “fact-finding mission”, the US embassy in Kyiv said.
+Army chief of staff Gen Randy George is also in the delegation and he and Driscoll will meet Zelensky on Thursday, a person familiar with the matter told Reuters.

 Reuters